Using the location condition in a Conditional Access policy

 - Check if the user’s IP address is in one of the trusted IP ranges.

 - Check whether the first three octets of the user’s IP address match the first three octets of the IP address of the initial authentication.
 The IP address is compared with the initial authentication when the inside corporate network claim was originally issued and the user location was validated.

 If both steps fail, a user is considered to be no longer on a trusted IP.

 Location condition in policy

-When you configure the location condition, you have the option to distinguish between:
+When you configure the location condition, you can distinguish between:

 - Any location